Avabowler/JumpCoder-Plugin/README.md

 #### Step 3: Run the Plugin

-You can configure the plugin to use your custom JumpCoder_Backend_Server address to utilize JumpCoder.

 The JumpCoder plugin has been released in the vscode plugin marketplace, or you can install it using `vsix`, the `vsix` installer is in the . /JumpCoder-plugin-ts directory.

+You can use JumpCoder by configuring a custom JumpCoder_Backend_Server address in the settings `@ext:Avabowler.JumpCoder-plugin`.

 ### Extension Settings